eyescreamxd/eyescreamxd/README.md

 - 👋 Hi, I’m @eyescreamxd
-- 👀 I’m interested in automation, monitoring and web development with Python or Go
+- 👀 I’m interested in automation, monitoring, designing DB and web development with Python or Go
 - 🌱 I’m currently learning Go, DevOps tools (Kubernetes, GitLab)
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me — same nickname @icloud.com